 - 76% say they like working for their current organization

 - Yet nearly 1 in 3 (30%) report they are looking for a new job right now.

 To effectively attract, retain and engage Millennials in the workplace, we recommend that organizations pay attention to 3 dimensions:

 - The people.
 Millennials report that the people they work with is an incredibly important part of their experience.
 They place significant value on their team, boss, mentors, and friends in the workplace.
 To attract and retain Millennial employees, create an environment so Millennials can develop friendships.
 Be sure managers and mentors are trained and have time to connect and build relationships.
 If Millennials don’t feel they have a community at work, they are more likely to go elsewhere.

 - The work.
 Millennials want their work to be interesting and meaningful, and they value social responsibility initiatives.
 What they do and how they do it is critical to their workplace experience.
 Work/life balance is also important to them — they don’t actually want to be plugged into work at all times.
 To attract and retain Millennial employees, improve workplace flexibility.
-Structure work so that it’s interesting and meaningful, and enables them to enjoy a balanced life.
+Structure work so that its interesting, meaningful, and enables them to enjoy a balanced life.

 - The opportunities.
 Millennials worry that they could stagnate and won’t be competitive in the job market.
-Make sure to provide them with the right opportunities, including enough feedback, development and compensation for them to feel they are continuing to progress even as they stay with the same organization.
+They are interested in opportunities for development, promotion, competitive salary structures, and feedback for them to feel they are continuing to progress even as they stay with the same organization.
 They value autonomy and like to learn and grow, and they enjoy opportunities that allow them to contribute to society because they care deeply about doing good.

 While the details of how they live their lives are different everywhere, Millennials are remarkably similar around the world.
-Organizations that learn how to attract and retain Millennial employees and provide the working conditions Millennials crave will benefit from a generation that is willing to work hard and stay long term.
+Organizations that learn how to attract and retain Millennial employees and provide the working conditions Millennials crave will benefit from a generation that is willing to work hard and stay for the long term.